Lake Pontchartrain: Northshore

 These three Northshore parishes are the eastern Florida Parishes.
 The landscape here is mostly uplands that were once dominated by long leaf pine savannas and interrupted by occasional large rivers.
 The savannas were maintained by regular fires caused by lightning; they produced the distinctive fauna and flora of this region.

-Lake Pontchartrain's south shore areas (dominated by New Orleans), instead of being designated by that name, are more likely to be referred to as either "East bank" or "West bank," depending upon their position with respect to the general north-south course of the Mississippi River.
 Lake Pontchartrain forms the northern boundary of the city of New Orleans, which is coterminous with Orleans Parish, and the northern boundary of its two largest suburbs, Metairie and Kenner; as well as forming the northern boundaries of Jefferson Parish and Saint Charles Parish, and much of the northern and eastern boundaries of Saint John the Baptist Parish.
+These regions are often referred to as the South Shore, or Southshore.

 New Orleans

 New Orleans was established at a Native American portage between the Mississippi River and Lake Pontchartrain.
 The lake provides numerous recreational activities for people in New Orleans and is also home to the Southern Yacht Club.
 In the 1920s, the Industrial Canal in the eastern part of the city opened, providing a direct navigable water connection, with locks, between the Mississippi River and the lake.
 In the same decade, a project dredging new land from the lake shore behind a new concrete floodwall began; this would result in an expansion of the city into the former swamp between Metairie/Gentilly Ridges and the lakefront.
 The Lake Pontchartrain Causeway was constructed in the 1950s and 1960s, connecting New Orleans (by way of Metairie) with Mandeville, and bisecting the lake in a north-northeast line.